-Our Workforce Education Programs provide financial assistance, tuition, books, supplies, and fees to assist students who meet the program requirements.
+Workforce education programs provide financial assistance, tuition, books, supplies, and fees to assist students who meet the program requirements.
 We also offer academic planning, job training and job placement services to low-income individuals and families and unemployed and dislocated workers.
+Our Workforce Education programs include:

-- Basic Food Education & Training Program (BFET): Available to students receiving federally issued Basic Food Benefits.
+- Basic Food Employment & Training Program (BFET): Available to students receiving federally issued Basic Food Benefits.